Episode Transcript

 great job.
 You know, he did some good things and

 he fucked up on some other things.
-And with Trump,

-of this.
-Either all in or you're all out.
+You're either all in or you're all out.

 This is really basically an anti Enlightenment movement.
 Everything went

-wrong when people started trusting their brain.
+wrong when people started trusting their brain rationality.

-Yeah, rationality, it's been all downhill since the fourteen hundreds.
+It's been all downhill since the fourteen hundreds.

 And it's like they really think that was the beginning

-of displacing God and replacing God with our own reason,
+of displacing God and replacing God with our own reason

 and so on a really fundamental level, you can't really